jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

      ./VBoxLinuxAdditions.run
      sudo reboot

  If successful you can reboot the Linux guest VM and you will notice the changes take place immediately.
 If some of these commands are not familiar that is ok - we will cover them all in later chapters.
- Without these additional tools installed you will receive an error message similar to
+Without these additional tools installed you will receive an error message similar to this:

     Building the main Guest Additions Modile[Failed]

 ### Automating the Install Answer Process With Preseed and Kickstart

-  All the previous steps took maybe 10 to 15 minutes if you are on a fast machine which is not bad at all.
-But let us say you will be creating many virtual machines for research purposes.
+  All the previous steps took maybe 10 to 15 minutes if you are on a fast machine; which is not bad at all.
+But let us say you will be creating multiple virtual machines for research purposes.
 Or perhaps you will be recreating the same virtual machine many times.
 There is a way to automate the install process.
-This is called an answer file in the Windows server world.
-For Red Hat based systems this is called kickstart and Debian and Ubuntu use a file format called preseed.
+This is called an *answer file* in the Windows world.
+For Red Hat based systems this is called *kickstart* and Debian and Ubuntu use a file format called *preseed*.
 None of these formats are compatible with each other but there has been some work to get limited kickstart support for Ubuntu.

   [Debian/Ubuntu pressed template](https://help.ubuntu.com/lts/installation-guide/amd64/apb.html "Preseed")

   [Kickstart documentation](https://docs.fedoraproject.org/en-US/Fedora/18/html/Installation_Guide/s1-kickstart2-file.html) - it can be generated from scratch or upon a succesful install a default kickstart is located in /root/anaconda-ks.cfg

-Link to video on how to run the files

 screen shot showing you need to host the file on the web somewhere or include the file in install media

 ### VirtualBox Features